Myndex/apca-introduction/analysis.md

 > _For text, font size and weight certainly play a role.
 But different fonts have wildly different interpretations of these values._

-Which is WHY APCA guidelines are based on a REFERENCE FONT.
+### Which is why APCA guidelines are based on a _REFERENCE FONT_.

 > _Since fonts depend on user preference, we cannot know beforehand which fonts will be used._

-This is a bizarre statement.
+This is a bizarre statement, and incorrect.
 Fonts do not "depend on user preference" they are defined in the CSS, therefore the author definitely knows before hand what font(s) they are choosing.

 > _We also don't know the size of device pixels or how far the user is from the screen._

 As for device pixels, we don't need to know that, that is up to the manufacturer, but we do have the _**GUIDE to that relationship**_, including how close the device is used, and that is the CSS reference px, as stated above.
+And further we have media queries that specifically do enable the author control for different resolutions.

-See this chart:
+### See this chart:

 <img width="640" alt="Screen PPI to Distance chart" src="https://user-images.githubusercontent.com/42009457/184546653-560f6d02-56c8-4d39-a920-7ccbbdb4e31c.png">

 > _So how do WCAG 2.x and APCA tackle this topic?_

 WCAG 2 ignores it, though there is a single breakpoint at 24px, which happens to be about the point where antialiasing effects come into play.
+It is not really relevant to spatial frequency, as it goes on to say 18.7px for Bold, which is a much lower spatial frequency.
+I.e. the SF are not aligned in WCAG 2, and claims to the contrary are simply revisionist.

 APCA guidelines on matching to the reference font are [here](https://github.com/Myndex/SAPC-APCA/discussions/28).